Every Teacher is a Language Teacher

 Every Teacher in Every Content Area Needs THIS!
 With Special Guest Beth Skelton

-In this podcast interview I speak Monica Genta, a consultant, speaker, and middle school science teacher, about two quick tips for planning lessons for language development.
+In this podcast interview I speak with Monica Genta, a consultant, speaker, and middle school science teacher, about two quick tips for planning lessons for language development.
 The tips apply to all content areas and all grade levels.LISTEN TO THE PODCAST

 Teaching Compelling Cultural and Historical Content